-(Note 2) The amount of management fees is provided in the "Asset Management Contract" concluded between the Company and the Company's Asset Manager.
+(Note 2) The amount of management fees is provided in the "Asset Management Contract" concluded between the Company's Asset Manager.

 (Note 3) The Company decides on transactions in light of the market situation, the content of services provided, overall operational capacity and other factors.